sriram-chinthala/VLSI-Journey-/week_2/project_2_counter/ReadMe.md

 *“Clear, reproducible documentation is as critical as flawless hardware.
 This file is your contract with every future user and collaborator.”*

 ***

-Let me know if you'd like customization for departmental, open-source, or corporate style guidelines!